Queensbury railway station: History

 The triangular nature of the station was not unique; Ambergate railway station in Derbyshire had the same arrangement (six platforms).
-However, its platforms have been rationed, as have those at Forres and Bishop Auckland (both triangular junctions).
+However, its platforms have been rationalised, as have those at Forres and Bishop Auckland (both triangular junctions).
 Bairstow argues that Earlestown and Shipley do not count, as Earlestown Manchester-bound platforms are tacked on further down, and Shipley has never had six platforms at the same time across all lines - the Leeds-bound platforms were added in 1979 and 1992, by which time, the Bradford-Skipton platforms had been reduced to one.

 In 1949, the Halifax-Keighley platforms were little used.
 Most trains between the two towns didn't stop at Queensbury, but occasional and special services did.
 The arrival of trams in the town of Queensbury in 1901 affected passenger numbers.
 People arriving on train did not look forward to the climb out of the station along a poorly lit road, preferring to use the tram.
 In the 1920s, buses starting calling at the town, and Sunday services on the line were removed in December 1938.
 The station was closed to passengers in May 1955, and closed completely in 1963.
 Almost all of the station infrastructure has now been demolished.

 The station at Queensbury has been filled in by inert landfill.
 The viaduct in the photograph has been demolished and nothing remains except a pile of rubble.
 The only real trace of the station is a little iron footbridge and the portal of Queensbury Tunnel.
-Clayton tunnel portal can be found in a large crater that has not been infilled just beyond the iron footbridge.
+Clayton tunnel west portal can be found in a large crater that has not been infilled just beyond the iron footbridge.

 The station site is one of the trailheads on The Great Northern Railway Trail that forms a path to Cullingworth along the former trackbed.